frizatch/2DGeology_in_QGIS/README.md

 *Draw that cross section!*

 The hard and fun part is to use the information we pinned to our profile to try and draw the beddings structures underground.
-Think back to the diagrams in the first part of this tutorial showing how the intersection of a fault line, for example, my adjust bedding relationships, and what can we interpret based on what we know?
+Think back to the diagrams in the first part of this tutorial showing how the intersection of a fault line, for example, my adjusted bedding relationships, and what can we interpret based on what we know?
 We're just creating a model and that's all cross sections ever are because it's impossible to get bore hole data (actual underground sampling) everywhere.

 One rule of thumb we'll use, is assuming sedimentary beds are uniform in thickness unless you have data that implies otherwise.